marianacarmoduarte/marianacarmoduarte.github.io/content/wpapers/Duarte & Kittel/index.md

 ---
-title: 'Only Hot Air?
+title: '5.
+Only Hot Air?
 National Parliamentary Discourse and Its Effect on Public Opinion on the European Union'
 summary: Working Paper
 authors:
   - Duarte, Mariana C